About 6 months before the COVID-19 pandemic hit, I landed a job writing about scientific breathwork.

 What does all this mean for you?

-Yoga, classical violin, art, writing, deliberate, lifelong learning—it’s safe to say I’m pretty focused on mastery.
+Yoga, classical violin, art, writing, coaching, deliberate, lifelong learning — it’s safe to say I’m pretty focused on mastery.

 And that’s what I bring to every project I write.
 Curiosity, persistence, diligence.
 My own experience of being in chronic acute pain, depression and anxiety, and coming out the other side… And my journey, which I’m grateful to have shared with some truly exceptional people.